Consumers Credit Union Review

 Platinum Rewards earns one point for every dollar spent, which you can redeem for gifts, travel, or experiences.

-The card comes with travel insurance, lost luggage reimbursement, and 24/7 concierge service.
+The card includes all the basics of the Visa Platinum card, plus travel insurance, lost luggage reimbursement, and 24/7 concierge service.

 Signature Cash Rebate is similar to Signature Rewards but earns cash back instead of bonus points.
 Cardholders get 3% back on groceries, 2% on gas, and 1% on all other purchases.

-There is no annual fee, and all of the other benefits that come with Signature Rewards are up for grabs.
+There is no annual fee, and it includes all the benefits of the Visa Signature Rewards card.

 The CCU Student Visa is designed for students aged 13 to 21 and aims to help young people build a positive credit score.
 There’s no annual fee, but also no points or cash rewards.